-In the United Kingdom, for example, extradition decisions are appealable by both the individual and requesting state.
-Extradition: processes and review, Gov.UK, https://www.gov.uk/guidance/extradition-processes-and-review#extradition-from-the-uk-category-2-territories.
+In the United Kingdom, for example, extradition decisions are appealable by the individual and the requesting state.
+GOV.UK, Extradition: processes and review, www.gov.uk/guidance/extradition-processes-and-review#extradition-from-the-uk-category-2-territories.

 The writ of habeas corpus may be filed before an individual is extradited to the United States.
-However, the DOJ takes the view that ‘[t]he filing of the [habeas] petition does not automatically stay further proceedings, and in certain cases the government may go forward with the extradition if the proceedings are not stayed by the order of the [US federal] court.’
-Criminal Resource Manual, supra note 6, § 622.
+However, DOJ guidance indicates that ‘[t]he filing of the [habeas] petition does not automatically stay further proceedings, and in certain cases the government may go forward with the extradition if the proceedings are not stayed by the order of the [US federal] court.’
+Criminal Resource Manual, supra note 7, § 622.

-The government often relies on co-operating witnesses in white-collar cases, both during the investigatory phase and also at trial, e.g., to explain otherwise complicated and document heavy cases.
+The government often relies on co-operating witnesses in white-collar cases during the investigatory phase and at trial.
 See, e.g., Kastigar v.
-United States, 406 U.S. 441, 446 (1972) (‘[M]any offenses are of such a character that the only persons capable of giving useful testimony are those implicated in the crime.’)
-Individual co-operators tend to be lower-level employees or those who are less culpable in the criminal conduct.
-In particularly complex white-collar cases, the government may rely on more culpable individuals to co-operate against the primary target of an investigation or a company involved in a criminal scheme.
+United States, 406 U.S. 441, 446 (1972), reh’g denied, 406 U.S. 441 (1972) (‘[M]any offenses are of such a character that the only persons capable of giving useful testimony are those implicated in the crime.’).
+Individual co-operators tend to be lower-level employees or those who are less culpable in the criminal conduct, although the government may rely on more culpable individuals in complex criminal cases to co-operate against the primary target of an investigation.

-During the attorney proffer, counsel should explain to the government counsel’s understanding of how the client was involved in the conduct under investigation and outline the information the client will be able to provide to the government.
-The attorney proffer is a critical opportunity to assess how the government is likely to react to the client’s testimony, identify potential risk areas, and potentially learn more about the government’s evidence and theory of the case depending upon the prosecutors’ questions and reactions.
+During the attorney proffer, counsel should explain how the client was involved in the conduct under investigation and outline the information the client will be able to provide.
+The attorney proffer is a critical opportunity to assess how the government will react to the client’s testimony, identify potential risk areas and learn about the government’s evidence and theory of the case.

 The proffer agreement typically includes a provision that the government will not use statements made during the interview directly against the client.
 See United States v.
 Rosemond, 841 F.3d 95, 109–10 (2d Cir.
 2016).
-However, the government may use the statements for other purposes, e.g., as a lead to obtain other evidence or, if the client later testifies at trial in his own defence, the government can usually offer into evidence contradictory statements made during proffer sessions.
+However, the government may use the statements for other purposes, such as obtaining other evidence or impeaching the client’s testimony.

-A DPA sets out certain conditions that must be met before charges in the indictment will be dropped.
-Such conditions typically include a fine, term of supervision by pretrial services, or community service.
-DPAs are typically available only after the client has provided substantial co-operation, including potentially acting as an informant.
+Such conditions typically include a fine, term of supervision by pretrial services or community service.
+Deferred prosecution agreements are typically available only after the client has provided substantial co-operation, including potentially acting as an informant.
 See, e.g., Enforcement of the FCPA – Criminal Procedures – Deferred Prosecution Agreements, 13 Bus. & Com.
 Litig.
 Fed.
 Cts. § 134:34 (4th ed.).

 See Federal Sentencing Guidelines Manual § 5K1.1(5).

-To obtain an NPA, the client usually must pay a fine and co-operate with the government.
+To obtain a non-prosecution agreement (NPA), the client usually must pay a fine and co-operate with the government.
 In exchange, the relevant agency will refrain from filing criminal or civil charges.
 In deciding whether to enter into an NPA, DOJ policy provides that prosecutors should balance the cost of forgoing prosecution with the need for the co-operation to the public interest.
-Justice Manual, supra note 6, § 9-27.600 (2018).
+Justice Manual, supra note 7, § 9-27.600 (2018).